zeromq/ingescape/doc/content/blog/weather.md

 [PHOTO]

-This example platform uses three different software agents running on three different software platforms (Microsoft Windows, Linux CentOS 7 and Apple macOS) and using a remote web service to get weather information (not shown in the editor).
+This example platform uses three different software agents running on three different software platforms (Microsoft Windows, Linux CentOS 7 and Apple macOS) and using an external remote web service to get weather information that is of course not shown in the editor.

 ### Voice recognition
 The **GeoVoiceRecognition** agent is a basic software agent developed on Microsoft Windows, using the Microsoft Voice Recognition module in Microsoft .Net.
 This is the simplest choice to introduce voice recognition on Windows.
 It could be replaced by any other solution that fits your actual needs.